kubeflow/website/content/docs/pipelines/metrics/output-viewer.md

 ## Available output viewers

-The sections below describe the available viewer types and the required metadata fields for each type.
+The sections below describe the available viewer types and the **required** metadata fields for each type.

 ### Confusion matrix

 **Type:** `confusion_matrix`

-**Metadata fields:**
+**Required metadata fields:**

 - `source`
 - `labels`